onlymattjohnson/vote-by-mail-cook-county/README.md

 ## When do I need to return my ballot by?

+Your ballot must be postmarked by November 3, 2020.

 ## Can I track my ballot after I return it?

 ## Will my ballot be counted?